 For Barking Gecko Matt has directed A Ghost In My Suitcase, My Robot, In a Dark Dark Wood, Fully Sikh (a co-production with Black Swan State Theatre) and the Shakespeare Living Lecture series.
 For Black Swan The Tempest and Fully Sikh.
 For The Last Great Hunt, Bite The Hand and Lé Nør [the rain].
+For Performing Lines Black Brass.
+For BREC The Smallest Stage.
 For Sport For Jove: The Tempest and Othello.
 For Bell Shakespeare: Such Sweet Sorrow, Macbeth Undone, Midsummer Madness, Hamlet Intensive, Trust And Betrayal.
 For Shaman productions: Death In Bowengabbie.
 For Monkey Baa: The Unknown Soldier.
 For Poetry In Action: The Australians, The Citizenship Test, The United Nations of Poetry, The Elements of Rhyme, The Paper Tiger and Words of War.
 For the the WA Academy of Performing Arts: Interruptions, A Midsummer Night’s Dream, Measure For Measure and The Crucible.

 As a writer Matt has a number professional credits.
 For Bell Shakespeare: Such Sweet Sorrow, Midsummer Madnesss and Macbeth Intensive.
 For Poetry In Action: Words of War and The Paper Tiger.
 His first play, Habibti was awarded second prize in ATYP National Young Playwrights Award.